 Take a look and see if you can improve your own understanding of your health and well-being!
 Please encourage others to look here too.

 Below is a list of ailments that can be safely self managed.
-You will see that you can take a look via the hyperlinks at the NHS Choices website NHS Choices which can offer you information about managing your condition.
+You will see that you can take a look via the hyperlinks at the NHS inform website NHS Inform which can offer you information about managing your condition and self-help.

 Here are some common problems that can be self managed without having to see the doctor:-